MileHacker Logo

 • Explore smaller temples or shrines on Putuoshan beyond the main pilgrim routes.

-• Visit local markets in Dinghai for an authentic glimpse into daily life, devoid of large tourist crowds.
+• Visit local markets in Dinghai for an authentic glimpse into daily life, devoid of large crowds of tourists.

 • Emerging Destinations: Taohuadao and Daishan are developing as eco-tourism destinations, presenting new exploration opportunities.